Coming soon: 2017/18 VCT offers opening this autumn

 (£5 million + overallotment facility of £5 million)

 The Calculus VCT, which often invests alongside Calculus Capital’s long-running EIS fund, is merging with the Neptune Calculus VCT.
-Once combined, it will be seeking to raise up to £10 million.
-Due to the merger process a prospectus has already been released on 4 August 2017, although it was conditional on certain resolutions being passed by shareholders at the General Meeting.
-These have now been passed and the merger process is expected to complete during September 2017, at which point a supplementary prospectus will be published and the offer will be available to our clients.
-Read more about Calculus VCT.
+The combined trust will be seeking to raise up to £10 million.
+Due to the merger process, a prospectus has already been released on 4 August 2017, although it was conditional on certain resolutions being passed by shareholders at the General Meeting.
+These have now been passed and the merger is in the process of completion.

 Amati AIM VCTs